VijayaY836/CI-Workflow/README.md

 # CI Workflow

-A React + Vite application wired up with a complete Continuous Integration (CI) pipeline using GitHub Actions.
+A sample React + Vite application wired up with a complete Continuous Integration (CI) pipeline using GitHub Actions.
 Every push and pull request is automatically installed, built, linted, format-checked, tested, and security-scanned.

 The application itself is intentionally minimal — it exists to give the CI pipeline something real to install, build, lint, and test.